Jackpot-1/Chembun/README.md

 Dimitry wuz here uwu  Lalala dimtr :3333 🤓

--What the project does?
+# What do Chembun do?
+Chembun is a 3D platforming game like old nintendo games but it implements chemistry elements and puzzles.

-# Chembun Usefulness
+# Chembun Usefulness?
 Chembun will try to teach its target audience, students about the basics of chemistry!
 We will attempt to do this through a chemistry based platformer.

--How users can get started with the project
+# Getting started with Chembun?

 Samuel Apodaca,